 The island of Malapascua sits 6 km off the northern coast of Cebu Island.
-Malapascua is synonymous with pelagic thresher sharks diving Cebu tours since it's known to be where you have the chance to meet them all year round on an almost guaranteed basis.
+Malapascua is synonymous with pelagic thresher shark diving Cebu tours since it's known to be where you have the chance to meet them all year round on an almost guaranteed basis.
 It is one of the best diving spots in the Philippines and top Visayas tourist spots.

 Cebu's Malapascua got its name from Spaniards who landed on it back in the 16th century during a stormy Easter Sunday.
 To describe their mishap, they called the island Mala-Pascua which meant bad Easter.
 Back then, its residents primarily lived on fishing which were mostly sold to Cebu.

 Thresher sharks are typically deep-sea sharks and are known to spend most of their time down there.
 Take note, however, that only in Malapascua do they go shallow enough within recreational diving depths for almost everyone to see.

-It would be most advantageous if you’re an experienced Advanced Scuba diver with Nitrox certification going around the depths of Malapascua.
+When diving in Malapascua, It would be most advantageous if you’re an experienced Advanced Scuba diver with Nitrox certification.

 If you're planning scuba diving holidays for beginners or scuba diving tours for certified divers to Malapascua to swim with thresher sharks, bookmark this guide to help you plan your trip to one of the best tourist spots in the Philippines.